 Robbins Farm Park

-- What was once the Robbins Farm and Mansion, Robbin’s Farm Park was purchased in 1942 by the city of Arlington and offers incredible views of the Boston skyline to its visitors.
+What was once the Robbins Farm and Mansion, Robbin’s Farm Park was purchased in 1942 by the city of Arlington and offers incredible views of the Boston skyline to its visitors.
 During this time the US Government was urging citizens to plant “Victory Gardens” to aid in the wartime food effort.
 The city of Arlington used this newly purchased land to house 66 Victory Gardens through the end of the war.
 Today Robbins Farm Park is a multi-use area consisting of: a community garden used for teaching, baseball diamond, dog park, children’s playground, soccer field, and a large green space for public use.
-Here you can find more about the park and its history.
+The Robbins Farm site provides more about the park and its history.

 Spy Pond Park

-For different views of Boston and its surrounding areas check out more of our Arlington roofing company’s views posts, like this one from Concord.
+For different views of Boston and its surrounding areas check out more of our Arlington roofing company’s views posts, like this one from our views in Concord, MA.